UsabilityEngineering/ux-portfolio-Eddieprestegui/j01/README.md

 ![video](https://github.com/UsabilityEngineering/ux-portfolio-Eddieprestegui/assets/142946125/9bb5d609-35ec-4fd7-8d22-f7f7c993a60d)

 Since I didn't delete the camera it should be in the project.
-Though, I do want to change the dimensions of the camera to do that select output on the right side it should look like a printer.
+However, I do want to change the dimensions of the camera to do that select output on the right side it should look like a printer.
 I'm going to change the pixels to a square image so 1920 x 1920 works for me.
-To view the camera results click on the camera icon under options, I want to make the design fits the whole camera view so I’ll do that by moving it around.
+To view the camera results click on the camera icon under options, I want to make the design fit the whole camera view so I’ll do that by moving it around.

 ![image](/assets/UXP10.jpg)

-A couple of things need to be tweaked on the render settings (camera icon, right side) to make sure our render results come out as accurate as possible.
+A couple of things need to be tweaked on the render settings (camera icon, right side) to make sure our render results come out as accurately as possible.
 I selected ambient occlusion, bloom, screen-space reflections, high-quality normals, and under color management > look > very high contrast.
 On output, change the output to desktop, file format to JPEG, and quality to 100%.
 Hit render image or *press F12* a screen should pop up select image > save a copy > name it > and it should appear on your desktop.

 ![image](/assets/UX.jpg)

 Overall, I would say that this project went smoothly, everything was working as intended.
 There are so many creative ways to do this.
-One thing I love about Blender is that you have full control of the camera, there are so many quirks that are features in a real camera!
+One thing I love about Blender is that you have full control of the camera, there are so many quirks that are featured in a real camera!
 I also love the lighting feature, playing around with light helps bring life to the composition, and it’s also a fun way to learn how to use it in real life.
 Hopefully, you learned something today, thanks for reading!